timfish/aurelia-electron-webpack/README.md

 - Builds and bundles both main and renderer processes
 - Supports hot-module-reload in the renderer process
-- Bundles all JavaScript and excludes `node_modules` from packaged app for smallest app size
+- Bundles all JavaScript and excludes `node_modules` from packaged app for smallest app size and fastest startup
 - Use vscode to debug both processes simultaneously with breakpoints in original source files
 - Native modules are built and included